it21208/Material-I-studied-for-Postgraduate-Certificate-on-Research-Professional-Development/README.md

 # Material-I-studied-for-Postgraduate-Certificate-on-Research-Professional-Development
-Most of the material I studied for my Postgraduate Certificate on Research Professional Development in the University of Strathclyde
+Most of the material I studied for my Postgraduate Certificate on Research Professional Development in the University of Strathclyde.

 #### Student: Alexandros Ioannidis
 #### Date: 12/February/2020